 - Provide artificial respiration

 - Operate first aid equipment including defibrillators and EpiPens

 - Accurately convey incident details to relevant authorities

 Emergencies happen suddenly and unexpectedly, and it’s unfortunate that more Australians aren’t equipped with first aid knowledge.
 When an emergency occurs and the need arises, only a person with first aid and CPR attainments can save lives that would otherwise be lost.

 What Key Information Is Taught In This Course?

 Provide Basic Emergency Life Support is packed full of life-changing and life-saving information and instruction.
 Students learn how to revive unconscious patients using CPR, defibrillators, respiration devices and progressive techniques.
 The use of EpiPens for treating anaphylaxis is also covered, along with methods for bandaging wounds and fractures.
 Teamwork is encouraged to replicate real-life emergency responses and provide greater knowledge assimilation and retention.

-Real First Aid instructors are all experienced emergency services and medical personnel who understand the value of simulation learning.
+Real Response instructors are all experienced emergency services and medical personnel who understand the value of simulation learning.
 This ‘learning by doing’ method is used by the military, police and other trainers to create realistic scenarios that test responses, hone skills, develop communication strategies and foster leadership qualities.
 Provide Basic Emergency Life Support is ideal training for people who require the skill-set and knowledge to respond effectively in any emergency situation.